 All your HELOC questions are answered by your dedicated Mortgage Consultant and their team as you learn about what options work best for your goals.

 1APR = Annual Percentage Rate.
-The APR can vary and is based on the Prime Rate plus a margin of 2.00% to 2.50% based on borrower credit rating and other qualifications.
+The APR can vary and is based on the Prime Rate plus a margin of 2.00% – 2.50% based on borrower credit rating and other qualifications.
 The APR is subject to change each month, based on changes to the highest Prime Rate published in the Wall Street Journal “Money Rates” table.
-The minimum base APR is 10.00%, and the maximum base APR is 18.00%.
-Up to 80% CLTV available with credit lines from $25,000 to $250,000 subject to collateral type and borrower qualifications.
+The minimum base APR is 9.50%, and the maximum base APR is 18.00%.
+Up to 80% CLTV is available with credit lines from $25,000 – $250,000 subject to collateral type and borrower qualifications.
 Fees and closing costs to establish a HELOC generally total between $0 – $1,500 and are paid by the borrower. $75 annual fee beginning on the first anniversary date. $500 pre-payment penalty if the HELOC is closed within 36 months of origination.
-Rates, terms, and conditions are effective as of September 19, 2024, and are subject to change without notice.
-Loans are available for 1-2 unit, owner-occupied properties in the state of Nevada only.
+Rates, terms, and conditions are effective as of December 19, 2024, and are subject to change without notice.
+Loans are available for 1 – 2 unit, owner-occupied properties in the state of Nevada only.
 Greater Nevada Credit Union membership is required prior to loan funding, which is open to anyone living or working in any of Nevada’s 17 counties and members of their immediate family.
 Additional terms and conditions may apply.
-The interest on the portion of the credit extension that is greater than the fair market value of the dwelling is not tax deductible for Federal income tax purposes.
-Borrower should consult a tax adviser for further information regarding the deductibility of interest and charges.
+The interest on the portion of the credit extension that is greater than the fair market value of the dwelling is not tax deductible for Federal Income Tax purposes.
+Borrowers should consult a tax adviser for further information regarding the deductibility of interest and charges.
 This is not a credit decision or a commitment to lend.
-We do business in accordance with the Federal Fair Housing Law and the Equal Opportunity Act, and the California Fair Employment and Housing Act.
+We do business in accordance with the Federal Fair Housing Law, the Equal Opportunity Act, and the California Fair Employment and Housing Act.